isaksamsten/briljant/README.md

 [36 rows x 5 columns]
 ```
 ### ND-Array

+Creating an array of normally distributed real values and multiplying it with its transpose is as simple as:

 ```
 DoubleArray x = Arrays.randn(20).reshape(4, 5);
 Arrays.dot(x.transpose(), x);
 ```

+which produces the following output

 ```
 array([[ 8.095, -1.714, -2.135,  2.017, -3.727],